Eeysirhc/ergo-rpi/README.md

 # ergo-rpi

-This repo is primarily intended for developers running headless Raspberry Pi's (no desktop environment) and want to use the various Ergo services.
-With that said, individuals with the desktop version can still follow this guide by executing the same commands in their Pi terminal window.
+This repo is primarily intended for developers running headless Raspberry Pi's (no desktop environment) who want to use the various Ergo services.
+With that said, individuals on the desktop version can still follow this guide by executing the same commands in their Pi terminal window.

 ## [Ergo Node](https://github.com/ergoplatform/ergo)